 Even though they’re part of everyday life, stairs can be hazardous—especially for people with limited mobility.
 Thankfully, stair-assist chairs provide a safe way to move up and down stairs, reduce caregiver stress, and provide independence.
 For those who live in multi-story homes, stair-assist chairs can be indispensable.

 Because every person, home, and lifestyle is unique, it’s important to keep your personal considerations in mind when purchasing a stair-assist chair.
-Here are some things to keep in mind.
+Here are some things we considered while looking at the top stair-assist chairs.

 Many stair-assist chairs fit any type of stairway, but curved stairwells may require custom chairs.
 Some manufacturers ask you to measure your stairway before purchasing a stair-assist chair, while others will send an employee to measure your stairwell.